 Frequently Asked Questions

-conference for the credentialing community.
-The conference was re-branded in 2013 as the ICE Exchange in order to highlight the aspects that the attendees reported as the most important: exchanging ideas on industry trends and best practices through making connections with each other and taking part in high quality education.
+The 2015 ICE Exchange conference is the conference for the credentialing community.
+The conference was re-branded in 2013 as the ICE Exchange as a means of highlighting the aspects that attendees report as most important about this annual gathering: exchanging ideas on industry trends and best practices through making connections with each other and taking part in high quality education.

 An outstanding attendee experience is the primary goal of the conference.
 With your commitment, the 2015 ICE Exchange will deliver!

 ICE's program committee strives to create an overall educational program that a) incorporates diverse topic areas and b) is suitable for beginning, intermediate, and C-level audiences at various stages in their credentialing program's life cycle.

 In addition to current good or best practices, the Program Committee encourages submissions on trends that you believe will have a profound effect on the industry in the future.

 The Program Committee welcomes submissions on any topic of interest to the credentialing industry.
 The below list represents their collective interpretation of sessions that may be of most interest to ICE Exchange attendees, presented in random order.

 Pricing services: how to stay competitive as innovation changes the way services are delivered

 What secure exam delivery models exist?
 Is there a way to have security and agility with speed to market?

 *A note on Governance topics: this year, the Program Committee is creating a unique pre-conference governance workshop designed specifically for volunteer leadership.
 The pre-conference workshop will be highly interactive and include multiple 60 minute presentations on governance principles that are specific to the board member or commissioner's role.
 Please consider this as a possible option when submitting your abstract on a governance topic.
 Governance abstracts will be considered for placement in either the pre-conference workshop (on Tuesday, October 27) or the full conference program (Wednesday, October 28 - Friday, October 30).